so-schen/serde-bytes-ng/README.md

 # serde-bytes-ng
-Integrate serde_bytes and generic byte array support.
+Integrate serde_bytes_ng and generic byte array support.

-The goal is the contribute to upstream serde_bytes, but because lack of response from its author, create a separate crate with generic byte array support plus latest serde_bytes codes so that can be released as one crate.
+The goal is the contribute to upstream serde_bytes_ng, but because lack of response from its author, create a separate crate with generic byte array support plus latest serde_bytes_ng codes so that can be released as one crate.